 Milton L. Rock Chair in Composition Studies

-Born in Brooklyn, N.Y., but raised in the South, Dr. Jennifer Higdon received a Bachelor of Music from Bowling Green State University in Ohio, a Diploma from the Curtis Institute of Music in 1988, and an M.A. and Ph.D. from the University of Pennsylvania.
+Born in Brooklyn, N.Y., but raised in the South, Jennifer Higdon received a Bachelor of Music from Bowling Green State University in Ohio, a diploma from the Curtis Institute of Music in 1988, and an M.A. and Ph.D. from the University of Pennsylvania.
 In addition she has studied conducting with Robert Spano and flute with Judith Bentley.

-She is the recipient of the 2010 Pulitzer Prize for Music for her Violin Concerto, a 2009 Grammy Award (Best New Contemporary Classical Recording) for her Percussion Concerto, a Guggenheim Fellowship, Pew Fellowship, a Koussevitzky Fellowship, and awards from the American Academy of Arts and Letters.
+Dr. Higdon is the recipient of the 2010 Pulitzer Prize for Music for her Violin Concerto; a 2009 Grammy Award (Best New Contemporary Classical Recording) for her Percussion Concerto; Guggenheim, Koussevitzky, and Pew fellowships; and awards from the American Academy of Arts and Letters.

 Dr. Higdon joined the faculty of the Curtis Institute of Music in 1994.

 Dr. Higdon discusses her Pulitzer Prize–winning Violin Concerto